 August 25, 2018

-Much speculation can be found online as to whether or not British citizens living in Slovenia can apply for dual citizenship, or if their British citizenship should be revoked in the process of applying for the Slovenian one.
+Much speculation can be found online as to whether or not British citizens can apply for dual citizenship in Slovenia, or if their British citizenship should be revoked in the process of applying for the Slovenian one.
 We made some calls to the Ministry and got it confirmed that as long as the United Kingdom allows Slovenian citizens to apply for British citizenship without revoking their original citizenship, the same is allowed for British nationals applying for Slovenian citizenship here.
 At the moment, we were told, the rule is still in place.

 So what are the rest of the conditions that need to be met if applying for Slovenian citizenship?
 What follows is an overview of all possible scenarios the law predicts and all possible conditions, along with any evidence and documents you might be asked to provide when applying.